Applying for a student visa overseas

 Do I need a visa to study in the UK?

-- You will be required to apply for a Tier 4 (General) student visa unless you hold a full British passport, a passport from an EU/EEA country or Switzerland or you already have a different type of visa that allows you to study for the full length of your course.
+- You will be required to apply via the Student Visa Route unless you hold a full British passport, if you hold settled or pre-settled status (EU/EEA/Swiss nationals) or you already have a different type of visa that allows you to study for the full length of your course.

-- If you will be studying for less than 6 months or attending the College as an occasional or visiting student then please refer to our Short-term Study visa webpage.
+- If you will be studying for less than 6 months or attending the College as an occasional or visiting student then please refer to our Short-term study webpage.

-- Students on a part-time postgraduate course (excluding EMBA, Weekend MBA and Global MBA) will be required to apply for a part-time Tier 4 visa.
-Part-time students should refer to our Tier 4 Part-time study guidance.
+- Students on a part-time postgraduate course (excluding EMBA, Weekend MBA and Global MBA) will be required to apply for a part-time Student Visa.

 Where do I apply for a visa?